info-uaic/deschis.org/cod.md

 ####Reporting

-If you are being harassed in a OSCamp space, notice that someone else is being harassed, or have any other concerns, please contact the organizers immediately (either grab one of us in person, or send us an email at contact@oscamp.eu).
+If you are being harassed in a OSCamp space, notice that someone else is being harassed, or have any other concerns, please announce the organizers immediately (either contact one of us directly, or send us an email at contact@oscamp.eu).
 You do *not* need to be the target of harassment to speak up.
 Making OSCamp the best possible community is everyone's responsibility.

 If an incident is reported during an event, the organizers will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.